Graduate Studies Reports Access

-The students will have the ability to use data mining tools such as WEKA and those embedded in SASS.
+- Learning Outcomes: The students will have the ability to use data mining tools such as WEKA and those embedded in SASS.
 They will be able to build new machine learning algorithms or modify current ones for data mining.
 They will be able to differentiate between approaches and understand how to set up experiments to build models of data.

 Supervised learning (including decision trees, neural networks and support vector machines)